hongyuanlei/aws-architecture/aws-vpc.md

 ### Security Groups

-A security group is virual stateful firewall that controls inbound and outbound network traffic to AWS resources and Amazon EC2 instances.
+A security group is virtual stateful firewall that controls inbound and outbound network traffic to AWS resources and Amazon EC2 instances.
 All Amazon EC2 instances must be launched into a security group. **If a security group is not specified at launch, then the instance will be launched into the default security group for the Amazon VPC**.
-The default security gorup allows communication between all resources within the security gorup, allows all outbound traffic, and denies all other traffic.
+The default security group allows communication between all resources within the security group, allows all outbound traffic, and denies all other traffic.
 You may change the rules for the default security group, but you may not delete the default security group.

-Here is the settings of the default security group.
+Here are the settings of the default security group.

 - Inbound